wp-plugins/nk-google-analytics/readme.txt

 * Don't track logged users by role
 * Supports cookieless tracking using fingerprint.js
 * Can anonymize ip
+* Other values, dimensions and metrics
+* Options per page/post

 NK Google Analytics enables Google Analytics on all pages.